Personalised Meta-path Generation for Heterogeneous GNNs: Introduction

-{\bf Key Challenges in HGRL}.
-Nevertheless, the task of node representation learning on HINs is still non-trivial, mainly due to its dependency on the handcrafted meta-paths.
-For instance, the design of meta-paths requires rich domain knowledge which is extremely difficult to obtain in complex and semantic rich HINs~\cite{DHWST20}.
-More specifically, given a HIN $G$ with a node type set $\mathcal{N}$, a relation type set $\mathcal{R}$ and a fixed meta-path length $T$.
-The possible meta-paths are contained in a set of size $(|\mathcal{N}| \times |\mathcal{R}|)^{T}$.
-Such a huge set can result in a combinatorial explosion when increasing the scales of $|\mathcal{N}|$, $|\mathcal{R}|$ and $T$.
-Second, the representation capacities of manually designed meta-paths are limited to a specific task on specific data, since different $G$ with the same node type set $\mathcal{N}$ and relation type set $\mathcal{R}$ may have different node attributes and meta-relation distributions.
-It requires to design appropriate meta-paths for each task on each dataset which is extremely difficult for practical applications.
-Moreover, existing meta-path guided methods simply assume that different nodes/relations of the same type share the same meta-path, which ignores the differences among individual nodes.
-Take the heterogeneous academic networks as an example (Figure~\ref{fig:example_HIN}-(a)), assume we plan to learn node representations to determine the research area of ${\it Author}$s.
-A meta-path $\Omega_{1}: {\it Author} \xrightarrow{\it Write} {\it Paper} \xrightarrow{\it Published} {\it Venue}$ may be useful to learn a representation of a senior researcher, since his/her published papers and attended venues may provide sufficient information to decide his/her research area.
-While learning the representation of a junior PhD candidate with just a few published papers, we may need to extract information from his collaborators following the meta-path: $\Omega_{2}: {\it Author} \xrightarrow{\it Cite} {\it Author} \xrightarrow{\it Write} {\it Paper}$, because the previous meta-path $\Omega_{1}$ retains little information in the case of PhD candidates.
-Hence, we argue that we should design an appropriate meta-path for each node according to its own attributes and structure properties, instead of giving each node type several pre-defined meta-paths in general.
-It is critical to developing an adaptive strategy to design appropriate meta-paths for nodes in a HIN, which still remains a challenge in the area of HGRL.
+More precisely, existing meta-path guided HGRL methods simply assume that nodes with the same type share the same meta-path.
+Take the academia HIN as an example (Fig.~\ref{fig:example_HIN}-(a)) and assume we plan to learn node representations to determine the research area of ${\it Author}$s.
+A meta-path $\Omega_{1}$: \textit{A}$\xrightarrow{\it Write}$\textit{P}$\xrightarrow{\it Published}$\textit{V} may be useful to learn a representation of a \textit{senior} researcher since his/her published papers and attended venues may provide sufficient information to decide his/her research area.
+While learning the representation of a \textit{junior} PhD candidate with just a few published papers, we may need to extract information from his collaborators following the meta-path: $\Omega_{2}$: \textit{A}$\xrightarrow{\it Cite}$\textit{A}$\xrightarrow{\it Write}$\textit{P}, because $\Omega_{1}$ retains little information in the case of junior PhD candidates.
+Hence, we argue that we should generate a \textit{personalised} meta-path for each ``individual node'' according to its attributes and neighbouring relational structures instead of giving each ``node type'' several pre-defined meta-paths in general.

+Motivated by the outstanding success of Reinforcement Learning (RL) in strategy selection problems~\cite{MKSRVBGRF15}, previous methods attempt to apply RL techniques to find paths between given node pairs which model the similarity between two nodes~\cite{MCMSZ15,YLHZPH18,WDPH20}.
+The found paths are then fed into the encoder to learn representations for pairwise tasks like link prediction.
+Nevertheless, challenges still remain in designing personalised meta-paths of individual nodes for node-wise tasks.